Toronto Restaurant Fights Waste By Chopping Menu Prices Till Food Is Gone

 This story was produced in collaboration with the Food & Environment Reporting Network, a nonprofit investigative news organization.

 Jonathan Bloom is the author of American Wasteland and the creator of wastedfood.com.
-He regularly writes and speaks about wasted food, and his work has appeared in The New York Times, National Geographic, The Washington Post, The Guardian, and Newsweek.
+He regularly writes and speaks about wasted food, and his work has appeared in The New York Times, National Geographic, The Washington Post, The Guardian and Newsweek.